Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Introduction

 Timesteps selected by an admissible strategy are subject to upper and lower limits $h_{\text{max}}$ and $h_{\text{min}}$ in a fixed ratio $\rho$, with $h_{\text{max}}$ serving as a convergence parameter and $h_{\text{min}}$ serving to ensure that the simulation completes in a reasonable time.
 If the strategy attempts to select a timestep smaller than $h_{\text{min}}$, then a backstop method is applied instead over a single step of length $h_{\text{min}}$.
 It was proved in \cite{KeLo2016} that the explicit Euler-Maruyama method over a random mesh generated by an admissible timestepping strategy is strongly convergent in $h_{\text{max}}$ with order $1/2$.
-The proof relied upon $p^{th}$-moment bounds on the supremum of solutions of the underlying SDE; the use of adaptive timestepping avoided the requirement to prove separate moment bounds for the scheme.
+The proof relied upon $p^{th}$-moment bounds on the supremum of solutions of the underlying SDE.
 Note also the adaptive approach in \cite{Giles2017} which is consistent with the admissibility condition of \cite{KeLo2016}.

 Here, we examine more general SDEs and consider simultaneously both explicit and semi-implicit Euler-Maruyama schemes.
-Due to the monotone condition on the drift and diffusion terms, our analysis must contend with only a finite number of available bounded SDE moments (see for example Lemma \ref{LPSbook}).
+Due to the monotone condition on the drift and diffusion terms, our analysis must contend with only a finite number of available bounded SDE moments (see for example the estimates provided by parts (i) and (ii) of Lemma \ref{LPSbook}).
 Unlike in \cite{KeLo2016}, we characterize precisely the backstop scheme and integrate it into the analysis in a way that is compatible with taking a random number of timesteps.
-This requires a partition of the sample space into events, upon each of which trajectories have the same number of steps, and the combined application of the law of total expectation with a nonstandard Gronwall argument (see Theorem \ref{thm:adaptConv}).
-In this way we show that a class of admissible timestepping strategies depending only on the drift response can be used to ensure that both the explicit and semi-implicit adaptive Euler-Maruyama schemes are strongly convergent to solutions of Equation \cref{eq:SDE} with order $(1-\varepsilon)/2$, in the sense that for any $\varepsilon\in(0,1)$, there exists $C_{\varepsilon}>0$, independent of $h_{\text{max}}$ such that
+In this way we show that a class of admissible timestepping strategies depending only on the drift response can be used to ensure that both the explicit and semi-implicit adaptive Euler-Maruyama schemes are strongly convergent to solutions of \eqref{eq:SDE} with order $(1-\varepsilon)/2$, in the sense that for any $\varepsilon\in(0,1)$, there exists $C_{\varepsilon}>0$, independent of $h_{\text{max}}$ such that